SiddharthShri912/2d-game/README.md

 Also implemented platoforms using the classes and made a collision logic, Not the best but it workds for this version.

-The death claues is falling below the canvas height.
+The death claues is falling below the canvas height and it brings the player to the starting position.

 The win condition is calculated with how many pixels has the user travelled.